ryan-tabar/Approximating-Pi/README.md

 ## Motivation
 I wanted to see if there was a language that was as powerful as C++ but handles memory more safely and had abstractions that didn't compromise performance.
 That's where I turned to Rust.
-I wanted my first project in Rust to be something basic because this language is new to me and has a lot of new paradigms to programming such as its ownership feature.
+I wanted my first project in Rust to be something basic because this language is new to me and has some new paradigms to programming such as its ownership feature.

 ## What is this project about?